The challenge with content marketing hasn’t changed in 10 years

 Social leadership answers these questions

-I know content marketing works, because my blog has helped me build a great business, but equally, social leadership (which is my training focus with MNCs) is the core approach I believe is needed to overcome the challenges businesses face in embracing and succeeding with content marketing.
+I know online content marketing works, because my blog has helped me build a great business, but equally, social leadership (which is my training focus with MNCs) is the core approach I believe is needed to overcome the challenges businesses face in embracing and succeeding with content marketing.

-When I started The Digital Conversationalist, I did it because I could see a gap in the content marketing landscape.
+When I started The Digital Conversationalist, I did it because I could see a gap in the online content marketing landscape.
 When only marketing is involved in content marketing, it’s almost impossible to succeed, because they do not have the full view of the customer.

 Too often beautiful content is sourced through content agencies, it turns up at the business, and dies a slow death.
 With less than 10 per cent of content actually being read/watched, there is a problem with content marketing, and the problem can be solved with social leadership.

-The four reasons content marketing isn’t succeeding
+The four reasons online content marketing isn’t succeeding

 - Brand reach has diminished on social channels – we basically don’t want to hear from brands and the ability to reach customers across traditional channels has shrunk too.
 Think advertising and any marketing that interrupts you – yeah, we aren’t fans of that anymore